U.S. 98

 U.S. 98 overtakes Spring Hill Avenue from the east end of Moffett Road through Midtown Mobile.
 U.S. 45 ties into U.S. 98 (Spring Hill Avenue) from St. Stephens Road by the Lyons Park community.
 U.S. 98 combines with U.S. 90 along a wrong way overlap on Broad Street to complete the movement south from Spring Hill Avenue to Government Street through Downtown.
 The urban arterial takes U.S. 98 east to Bankhead Tunnel, which crosses the Mobile River with two lanes.

-Emerging from the 1941-opened tunnel, U.S. 98 combines with U.S. 90 again along Battleship Parkway.
+East from Mobile, U.S. 98 combines with U.S. 90 again along Battleship Parkway.
 Traveling just above sea level, the four lane highway straddles the northern periphery of Mobile Bay east to Spanish Fort.

 U.S. 90 and U.S. 98 part ways at a parclo interchange with Interstate 10 in north Daphne.
 South from there, U.S. 98 represents the main commuter route to the Eastern Shore, joining Spanish Fort with Montrose and Fairhope.
 The historical alignment of U.S. 98, signed as Scenic Baldwin County Route 98, runs further west through Downtown Daphne and Fairhope to Point Clear.